GabrielAlmd/Sprinp-Boot_React/README.md

 ### Frontend

-Was created a simple react applying and use Bootstrap for css elments.
+Was created a simple react application and used Bootstrap for CSS elements.

 ## Tecnologies used